woossi0/suite/docs/usermanual/source/sysadmin/clustering/background.rst

 Background
 ==========

-This page will discuss the theory and technology underlying the clustering extension for GeoServer in Boundless Suite.
+This page will discuss the theory and technology underlying the clustering extension for GeoServer in Boundless Server.

 What is clustering?
 -------------------